myungjinlee/GLYCO/README.md

        ```
        python3 bfactor.py ave_res_count.txt frame_1.pdb
        ```
-       You can open the output "frame_1_bfactor.pdb" with PyMOL.
+       You can open the output "frame_1_bfactor.pdb" with PyMOL to display the glycan coverage.
      - 3.1.2.
 Glycan atoms of epitope regions:<br />
        - Count number of glycan atoms per epitope residue
-         1) Input pdbs should be named as frame_INDEX.pdb such as frame_1.pdb, frame_2.pdb and located in folder "input"
-         2) "input" folder, "template" folder, and glyco.py should be all in your current working directory and define your working directory in argument "-path".
+         1) Should follow the same requirements in Section 3.1.1.
+1)-3).
-         3) The script bundles several jobs and submit them in one node.
-You should specify the number of jobs you want to bundle by argument "-frame_gap".
+         2) The script bundles several jobs and submit each bundle in one node.
+You should specify the number of jobs for a bundle in argument "-frame_gap".
        ```
        bash multi_glyco.sh -cutoff 20 -frame_start 1 -frame_end 50 -frame_gap 10 -module ep -path /home/leem/glyco/multiframes -glycan BMA,AMA,BGL -epitope /home/leem/glyco/multiframes/epitope/epitope.txt
        ```